-- Assignments: Number of/frequency/other details about assignments - Discussions: Number of/frequency/other details about discussions - Quizzes: Number of/frequency/other details about quizzes - PROCTORED EXAM(S): All MSVCC courses must have a minimum of one and a maximum of three proctored exams.
-Co-Lin policy is that the proctored exam(s) equal(s) at least 25% of your final average.
-Visit the Proctored Exam Information page for more information on proctoring options and refer to the Virtual Proctoring Guidelines if you plan to take your proctored exam(s) virtually.
+- PROCTORED EXAM(S): All MSVCC courses must have a minimum of one and a maximum of three proctored exams.
+Co-Lin policy is that the proctored exam(s) equal(s) at least 35% of your final average.
+Visit the Proctored Exam Information page for more information on proctoring options and refer to the Virtual Proctoring Guidelines if you plan to take your proctored exam(s) virtually. - This course Proctored Exam will be "live/in-person."
+Virtual proctoring will not be allowed in this course.
+You must take the proctored exam in person.
+For in-person exams, the student may schedule an appointment at any of the testing facilities located on all 15 community college campuses in Mississippi.